Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 The AppId of the MSI will be displayed.

 ## Summary
-The web app was able to get a secret at runtime from Azure Key Vault using your developer account during development, and using MSI when deployed to Azure.
+The web app was successfully able to get a secret at runtime from Azure Key Vault using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.
 As a result, you did not have to explicitly handle a service principal credential to authenticate to Azure AD to get a token to call Key Vault.
 You do not have to worry about renewing the service principal credential either, since MSI takes care of that.

 ## Troubleshooting